Samson-clement/github-best-practices-demo/README.md

+# ***Samson Clement - GitHub Best Practices Demo Repo***

-Welcome to the **GitHub Best Practices Demo Repository**, a proof of concept (PoC) designed to showcase advanced GitHub features, workflows, and best practices.
+Welcome to a a proof of concept (PoC) designed to showcase advanced GitHub features, workflows, and best practices.
 This repository demonstrates how to structure, manage, and deploy projects effectively using GitHub's ecosystem, ensuring high-quality code and collaboration.

 ---